 Of course we cannot really be distant from God, but we can believe we can be distant, and so for all intents and purposes, we are distant.
 The belief functions as illusory distance.
 If you want to know how powerful your mind is, consider that it is has convincingly made a world in which you believe you are irretrievably separated from Love, which is your natural inheritance (T-in.1:7).

 This talk about outcomes is not to say that we can’t make plans for a chronological future – I’ll meet you for coffee in an hour, I’m going to see Bob Dylan in December, our tax bill is due in January and so forth.
 Rather, we want to be aware of the psychological future we continually project: the deep conviction that our joy and peace are contingent on specific outcomes at least partially under our control.
-Happiness is now and it is given unconditionally.
+But happiness is now and it is given unconditionally.
 Anything else is a lie.